2025 USSD Annual Conference & Exhibition Sessions

 Summary

 The objectives of this workshop are to improve the understanding of issues related to evaluating aging dam infrastructure with a sustainability focus by considering the economic, financial, environmental, policy, climate change, and regulatory aspects that underpin the decision to rehabilitate or remove dams and other water storage infrastructure.
-The workshop will enhance the understanding of sustainable decision making associated with aging dam infrastructure by: Examining the economic and financial implications of decision-making for rehabilitating or decommissioning dams; Discussing policy and regulatory aspects of dam decommissioning, environmental stewardship and sustainability; Participating in an interactive activity that illustrates the decision making process including sustainability considerations.

 Powered By GrowthZone